DAY TOURS FROM BUCHAREST TO TRY IN 2023

-Here you will find some day trips from Bucharest that we offer daily, but also a list of places to visit near Bucharest and tours to reach them that we can organize for you or that you can do on your own.
+Here you will find some day trips from Bucharest that we can offer daily, but also a list of places to visit near Bucharest and tours to reach them that we can organize for you or that you can do on your own.

 Secret Romania offers the most popular day tours from Bucharest, and also custom-made trips.
 You can design your own trip combining several destinations around Bucharest.
 If you are interested in castles, in love with nature, curious to find the truth behind the legends or just willing to discover a part of Romania, we have an option for you.

-The secret story of Dracula tour
+The secret story of Dracula

-Muddy volcanoes and Unirea salt mine tour
+Muddy volcanoes and Unirea salt mine

 This tour is dedicated to all those who love nature and admire its force.
 Go underground to see the largest salt mine in Europe, the Unirea salt mine in Slanic Prahova.
 After that, explore the muddy volcanoes in Buzau county and feel like you have just taken a step on the Moon!
-Another great place to visit in Romania!

 Fortunately, there are quite a few attractions near Bucharest, known and less known, closer or further, but enough for many days.

 Here is a list of some places to visit outside Bucharest.

 Placed in the north of the capital, you can visit these 2 places separately or together.

 The Mogosoaia estate includes the palace and the surrounding park.
 If you want to stay in nature without driving a lot, the meadow from Mogosoaia is excellent for a picnic.
 The palace is located on the shore of the lake and can be visited inside to get a feeling of how people lived back then.